Skip to main content

 Add items

-When building the quote, you can add items to the locations where they should be added.
+When building the quote, you can add items to the appropriate locations.
 When an item is added, it inherits the system, phase, and category assignments from the catalog and will appear in the relevant node in the relevant groups.

 To add an item, go to the location or sublocation in the "View by" pane and do the following in the "Item Search" bar: